artod83/netmap/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
+Fixed issues raised on first submission.

 There was 2 NOTES:

-* This is the first submission of this package.
+* This is the second submission of this package.
 * Found the following (possibly) invalid URLs:
   URL: https://www.istat.it/it/archivio/104317.
 It is the URL of the geographical data sets of NUTS regions by the Italian Statistical Office.